Rachel2308/from-field-to-frame/README.md

 ### **Features Left To Implement**

 1. The blogs only render properly when they are uploaded with the html line breaks in place.
 This means that it would not be easy for the owner of the site to upload logs without basic coding knowledge.
 While this is not ideal, it is not possible to do this through django and any way of changing this would be outside the scope of this project.

+2. In future I would add in the ability to log in to the site with social media.

 ---